-The PROS plan will ultimately include specific recommended near and long-term projects that respond to McMinnville's needs while using public dollars efficiently to keep parks safe, inclusive, and enjoyable for all.
+The Parks, Recreation, and Open Space Plan (PROS plan) will ultimately include specific recommended near and long-term projects that respond to McMinnville's needs to keep parks safe, inclusive, and enjoyable for all.
 Through normal wear and tear, many of our park facilities and amenities need repair or replacement.
 We also may consider adding new features that respond to desires and identified needs of the community.